martinecker/SkellyUltra/README.md

    - Go to **Settings** → **Devices & Services**
    - Click **"+ Add Integration"**
    - Search for **"Skelly Ultra"**
+   - Choose connection mode:
+     - **Use BLE Proxy**: Check this to use the REST server as a BLE proxy (see [BLE Proxy Mode](#-ble-proxy-mode-alternative-connection-method) section)
+     - Leave unchecked for direct BLE connection from Home Assistant host
    - Choose configuration mode:
      - **Manual**: Enter the Bluetooth MAC address
      - **Scan**: Discover nearby Skelly devices automatically